 - ensuring broad consultation

 - participating in meetings and retreats

-- communicating with students, faculty, staff and others as appropriate
+- communicating with

 - drafting the academic planning document

 The process for selecting the team and the membership should be broadly communicated.
 The membership should ensure representation from a range of stakeholders that may include faculty, staff, librarians, students, alumni and external consultants.